Hiryus/entosis-helper/README.md

 npm run make
 ```
 NB: the `npm run package` command is similar, except it builds a portable version of the applicaiton without bundling it into a ZUP file.

+## TODO

+* [ ] Add a linter.
+* [ ] Ensure top bar buttons are visible on scrolling or only enable scrolling of the middle white section.